kmeshavkin/rxmask/README.md

 * Allows to specify format for every symbol

 ## Description (outdated, update)
-Simple to install and use, but advanced mask for <input>.
+Simple to install and use, but advanced mask package.

 ## How to use (outdated, update)
 Use this for <input> element, pass this into "oninput" event (this will replace all * characters only with numbers from 1 to 5):